JasonGiedymin/chef-mesos/README.md

 Mesos chef cookbook.

-Warning: This repo is not yet stable.
+Warning: This repo is not yet stable and is a complete mess.

 Requirements